 What about bank holidays?

 An employer has the right to include bank holidays within the Statutory Holiday Allowance.
-You may be forced to take bank holidays off as annual leave, or may be required to work on these days.
+You may be forced to take bank holidays off as annual leave, or may be required to work on bank holidays.
 This will be stipulated in your employment contract.

-When you can start using your annual leave depends on each employer.
-Many workers are entitled to their Statutory Holiday Allowance as soon as they start a job, while others may be given access to their leave spread out across the first year.
+When you can start using your holiday allowance depends on your employer.
+Most of us are entitled to their Statutory Holiday Allowance as soon as they start a job, while others may be given access to annual holiday entitlement spread out across the first year.

 New annual leave entitlement often begins on the anniversary of your start date, but in other cases, it could commence from a new calendar year.
 Again, the specifics of your leave year will be detailed in an employment contract.

 If you start a job after the statutory entitlement year has begun, your allowance will be calculated on a pro-rata basis.
 If you're not sure how many days of leave you're entitled to, based on when you started your job, a holiday allowance calculator is a really handy tool to put you in the picture https://timetastic.co.uk/holiday-calculator/.

 Mostly, you can decide when you take your Statutory Annual Allowance, but some employers may set certain rules.
 An example of this would be still;ulating that you have to take all Bank Holidays off.

 Do you get paid during statutory holiday leave?

 Statutory Holiday Allowance is paid, so that you get the same wage on your days off.
 In some cases, if you have to work on a bank holiday, you may get paid more, but this is normally agreed in your contract beforehand.
 If you get paid commission, this is also normally included in your annual leave allowance.
 Workers whose income varies each week will be paid a mean average amount earned over the previous 12 weeks.

 Employees can't receive payment in lieu of taking their Statutory Holiday Allowance, unless this falls within a notice period of employment.